 why you'd like to work with us in particular.

-what accomplishments you're most proud of and/or what makes you stand out as a candidate.
+what accomplishments you're most proud of; what makes you stand out as a candidate.

-Experience with zebrafish and/or high-resolution microscopy is a plus but definitely not required; we're more interested in your accomplishments, ideas, and potential.
+Experience with zebrafish, high-resolution microscopy, and/or quantitative biology is welcome but not required.
+Those things can be taught, and our collaborative group is great at teaching them.
+We're much more interested in your accomplishments, ideas, interests, big-picture goals, and overall potential.
 Generic applications will not be considered.

 Prospective Grad Students: General inquiries are welcome, but we do not accept graduate students directly.
 Please apply here.